 Wait!
-Please don't share another affiliate link on your blog without doing these reading this article.
+Please don't share another affiliate link on your blog without reading this article.

 Tip #2 Create Domain Redirects

 Creating shortened redirect URLs isn't just for aesthetics (although it is nice to turn an ugly, mile long URL into something short and memorable).
 Creating redirects with link management software (like Clickmagick) can save you tons of time and prevent lost commissions down the road.

 Affiliate programs change all the time!
 This email above was just one recent example.
 One of my top affiliates, ConvertKit, switched platforms and it could have been catastrophic for me if I hadn't set up redirects for my links.

 Do you know how frustrating it is when you have dozens of links spread out over dozens of blog posts that are now dead?

 Using a link management tool like Clickmagick (my recommendation) you only need to update the redirect link once and it will change wherever the short tracking link is shown.